 The ongoing conflict in Yemen has since its beginnings in 2015 forced over 3.6 million people to flee their homes.
 It has also contributed to creating the world’s largest food security emergency with more than 20 million people lacking sufficient nutrition.
 The UN has therefore named Yemen as the world’s largest humanitarian crisis.

-Being one of the Arab world’s least prosperous countries, Yemen was propelled into a deep political crisis in the aftermath of the Arab spring uprising in 2011, when longtime authoritarian president Ali Abdullah Saleh was forced to hand over power to his deputy Abdrabbuh Mansour Hadi.
+Being one of the Arab world’s least prosperous countries, Yemen was propelled into a deep political crisis in the aftermath of the Arab spring uprising in 2011, when longtime president Ali Abdullah Saleh was forced to hand over power to his deputy Abdrabbuh Mansour Hadi.
 Upon this turn of events, the Yemeni Houthi movement (backed by the security forces whom remained loyal to Saleh) became stronger and ultimately occupied the capital of Sanaa before attempting to gain control of the country, forcing Mr. Hadi to flee.

 In order to counteract this development, Saudi Arabia formed a military coalition which landed in Yemen in August 2015.
 Ever since, the Yemeni conflict has continued to have a deadly impact on both militants and civilians.